Eileen Lamb: The Autism Cafe and autism advocacy

-Lamb founded her blog, The Autism Cafe in 2015, as a way to connect with other parents and document her family's journey following her eldest son Charlie's diagnosis.
-The platform is known for openly discussing the ups and downs of life in an autistic family, particularly the challenges of raising a child with high support needs while also being autistic herself.
+Lamb founded her blog, The Autism Cafe, in 2015, as a way to connect with other parents and document her family's journey following her eldest son's diagnosis.
+The platform is known for openly discussing the ups and downs of life in an autistic family, particularly the challenges of raising a child with highly intensive support needs while also being autistic herself.